1jour1vin

 Manuals

-Initial selective sorting of the bunches, followed by a second sorting of the berries after destemming.
-Modern and traditional vinification methods in stainless steel vats with gentle extraction using pumping over or punching down.
+The grapes are first sorted by cluster, then the berries are sorted a second time after destemming.
+Modern and traditional winemaking methods are used in stainless steel tanks, with gentle extraction achieved through pumping over or punching down.

 Eye